 ManpowerGroup has entered into severance agreements (which include change of control benefits) with each of the NEOs.
 Each agreement generally has a three-year term, and such term is automatically extended for two years to the extent there is a change of control of ManpowerGroup within the two-year period prior to the expiration of the original term of the agreement.
 In addition to these severance agreements, the NEOs participate in a number of equity grants and benefit plans that contain vesting provisions that are triggered upon a change of control of ManpowerGroup and/or certain terminations of employment.
 Generally, benefits under these arrangements are triggered upon the involuntary termination of the executive's employment not for cause or upon a voluntary termination of employment for good reason.
 Terminations for other reasons (such as retirement, death, disability or a change of control) also trigger enhanced benefits under certain of these arrangements.
-Other than for Ms. Swan and Mr. Chandrashekar, the tables following the descriptions of these arrangements illustrate the amount of enhanced benefits the NEOs would receive under all such arrangements if ManpowerGroup terminated their employment on December 31, 2019 for the reasons specified within the tables.
+Other than for Ms. Swan and Mr. Chandrashekar, the tables following the descriptions of these arrangements illustrate the amount of enhanced benefits within the tables.
 None of the tables illustrate the value of any vested benefits payable to the NEOs upon a termination of employment (i.e., vested equity awards, or vested balances accrued under the Nonqualified Savings Plan), nor does any table illustrate the value of any enhanced benefits upon retirement of any of the currently employed NEOs as they were not eligible for retirement treatment as of December 31, 2019 with respect to any of their unvested benefits.
 The tables below assume that in a "change of control," the acquiring or surviving company would have assumed all unvested equity awards.